The Bowery Boys: Home media

-In 2012, all 48 Bowery Boys films were made available as a set of manufactured-on-demand DVDs by Warner Brothers under its Archive Collection label in four volumes, each consisting of 12 films on four recordable media discs.
+In 2012, all 48 Bowery Boys films were made available as a set of manufactured-on-demand DVDs by Warner Brothers under its Warner Archive Collection label in four volumes, each consisting of 12 films on four recordable media discs.
 Initial distribution was advertised by Warner Bros. as being traditionally replicated on "pressed disc" media in anticipation of high demand for the films to be "remastered from the best available elements."